 Airbus will also showcase its new long-haul model A350-1000 and Boeing its 787-10 Dreamliner, while Ukraine's Antonov will present its 132 D.

-While new civilian aircraft orders will probably fall short of the $130 billion the Paris show clocked up last time -- mostly thanks to booming orders for Boeing and Airbus -- the industry is still optimistic about sustained growth.
+While new civilian aircraft orders will probably fall short of the $130 billion the Paris show clocked up last time -- mostly thanks to airlines ordering the latest fuel-efficient Boeing and Airbus aircraft -- the industry is still optimistic about sustained growth.

 Airbus said this month that it expected the market for large passenger planes to more than double in the next 20 years, driven by growth from Asian markets.